juju/docs/src/en/clouds-k8s.md

 !!!
 Note:
-    We reuse the model name of 'k8s-model' elsewhere on this page to designate, in general, a Kubernetes model.
+    We reuse the model name of 'k8s-model' elsewhere on this page to designate, in general, a Kubernetes Juju model.

 ### Create persistent storage